A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox: Sequential Benders MIQP algorithm

 The second half of Algorithm~\ref{alg: benders region s-miqp} focuses on computing new integer solutions and lower bounds.
-The integer solutions are computed in the master problems $\prob_\mathrm{TR-MIQP}$ and $\prob_\mathrm{LB-MILP}$, which are an \acsu{MIQP} and an \acsu{MILP}, respectively.
-The idea is to approach the minimizer of $\prob_\MINLP$ \eqref{op: generic MINLP compact} by solving \acp{MIQP}, as done in \ac{SQP} for continuous problems.
-Moreover, in the context of mixed-integer programming, solving \acp{MIQP} as master problems rather than \acp{MILP} has shown to be beneficial for the outer approximation algorithm~\citep{Fletcher1994}.
-Nowadays, we can also leverage the existence of highly efficient MIQP solvers, where the runtime gap between MILP and MIQP has been dramatically reduced.
+The integer solutions are computed in the master problems $\prob_\mathrm{BR-MIQP}$ and $\prob_\mathrm{LB-MILP}$.
+The idea is to approach the minimizer of $\prob_\MINLP$ \eqref{op: generic MINLP} by solving \acp{MIQP}, as done in \ac{SQP} for continuous problems. \andrea{ Specifically, $\prob_\mathrm{BR-MIQP}$ is solved if a new incumbent solution is found in the current or in the previous iteration, cf. line \ref{alg: solving bmiqp} of Algorithm~\ref{alg: benders region s-miqp}.
+In case, the incumbent solution is not improving or $\prob_\mathrm{BR-MIQP}$ becomes infeasible due to tighter Benders regions, Algorithm~\ref{alg: benders region s-miqp} switches to solving $\prob_\mathrm{LB-MILP}$.
+The solution of $\prob_\mathrm{LB-MILP}$ provides valid lower bound on the objective of $\prob_\MINLP$ \eqref{op: generic MINLP}.
+The solution of $\prob_\mathrm{BR-MIQP}$ is resumed only if the integer solution found by $\prob_\mathrm{LB-MILP}$ produces a new incumbent solution.
+In this case, Algorithm~\ref{alg: benders region s-miqp} attempts to solve a new $\prob_\mathrm{BR-MIQP}$ constructed around the new incumbent solution. }

-On the contrary, solving exclusively \acp{MIQP} as master problems does not guarantee the convergence to a global minimizer even under convexity Assumption \ref{ass: convexity}.
-For this reason, we anticipate a fallback strategy based on the solution of a \ac{MILP} obtained by discarding the Hessian term of $\prob_\mathrm{TR-MIQP}$ and reformulating it in an epigraph form.
-The objective of $\prob_\mathrm{LB-MILP}$ provides a lower bound on the objective of \eqref{op: generic MINLP compact}.
-In summary, we solve $\prob_\mathrm{TR-MIQP}$ to quickly attain integer solutions $y_k$ that produce low objectives of $\prob_\NLP$.
-As soon as the solution of $\prob_\mathrm{TR-MIQP}$ stagnates, we start solving $\prob_\mathrm{LB-MILP}$ to obtain a lower bound for the current best solution and a new integer solution to evaluate in the next iterate.